-A List of courses for 2024 is now posted on the OUPFB website.
+A List of 2025 modules will be available on the OUPFB website.

 What is a field course?